-Many people go for the Cultural Triangle when visiting Turkey – this involves a week to 10-day trip to Istanbul, Cappadocia and Ephesus.
+Many people go for the Cultural Triangle when visiting Turkey – this involves a week to 10-day Turkey trip to Istanbul, Cappadocia and Ephesus.
 It is an overwhelming experience of history, culture, city vibes, and natural beauty.
-And what could be better than finishing this off with an extended stay at one of the beach holiday resorts on the Turkish Riviera?
+And what could be better than finishing this off with Turkey beach holidays?
+Doesn’t an extended stay at one of the beach holiday resorts on the Turkish Riviera sound great?

-A stay at the Turkish Riviera is the perfect and relaxing ending to a cultural tour of Turkey’s highlights, and you are guaranteed to fall in love with those turquoise waters, Turkish hospitality, and delicious food.
+A stay at the Turkish Riviera is the perfect and relaxing ending to a cultural tour of Turkey’s highlights.
+You are guaranteed to fall in love with those turquoise waters, Turkish hospitality, and delicious food.
 These are my picks of the best beach resorts in Turkey and scenic towns for beach-lovers.

 Turkey Beach Resorts Location

 Turkey Beach Holidays: Fashionable Bodrum Peninsula

 Bodrum is located on Turkey’s southwest coast, on the Aegean Sea.
 While travelers and booking agents alike often refer to the whole Bodrum peninsula as Bodrum, the resorts on the peninsula each have a unique vibe.
 Fly from Istanbul to Bodrum for a stay on the Bodrum Peninsula.